amonakov/primus/README.md

   like the following is needed:

         export PRIMUS_libGLd='/usr/lib/$$LIB/mesa/libGL.so.1'
-        export PRIMUS_libGLa='/usr/lib/nvidia-current/libGL.so.1'
         LIBDIR=x86_64-linux-gnu make
-        export PRIMUS_libGLa='/usr/lib32/nvidia-current/libGL.so.1'
         LIBDIR=i386-linux-gnu CXX=g++\ -m32 make
-        unset PRIMUS_libGLa
         unset PRIMUS_libGLd

   Starting from 13.04, Ubuntu needs the same `LIBDIR` paths as Debian (with leading `lib/`); consequently, `lib/` in `PRIMUS_libGLd` should be omitted.

-  Furthermore, like on Gentoo, `libnvidia-tls.so` is not present in default shared library search directories.
-The following variant of adjustment is needed:
+  Furthermore, `libnvidia-tls.so` is not present in default shared library search directories.
+Uncomment the corresponding line in `primusrun`.

-        PRIMUS_libGL=${PRIMUS_libGL}:/usr/lib/nvidia-current:/usr/lib32/nvidia-current

 Issues under compositing WMs
 ----------------------------